NIE – Número de identidad de extranjero

 NIE document – example

-Not at all.
-A NIE is noting more than a personal tax number.
-The NIE number is crucial for any interaction between you and any local or national tax office.
-As soon as you have or rent a house, wish to buy a car of have a local phone nr you need the number.
-The NIE has nothing to do with being a resident (living in Spain) or not.
-Just to be clear: as a resident you still need the same NIE number.
+Absolutely not.
+It’s is nothing more than a personal tax number.
+The NIE number is essential for any dealings you may have with local or national tax offices.
+Whether you own or rent a house, want to buy a car, or get a local phone number, you will need it.
+It’s important to clarify that having a NIE has no relation to whether you are a resident (living in Spain) or not.
+Even as a resident, you still require the same NIE number.

-The NIE number is forever.
-There is totally no need to extend it.
-But there are exceptions: If you used to have a NIE number and haven’t been using it for several years (no property etc. in Spain) there is a chance the number is cancelled.
+The number is permanent.
+There is absolutely no need to renew it.
+However, there are exceptions: If you previously had an NIE number and have not used it for several years (no property, etc. in Spain), there is a possibility that the number has been canceled.

-You do not need a Certificado Empadronamiento to get your NIE.
-The Certificado Empadronamiento is proof Spain is your main residence.
-Main residence can be many years or just 6* months).
+You don’t need a Certificado Empadronamiento to obtain your NIE.
+The Certificado Empadronamiento serves as proof that Spain is your primary residence, whether you’ve been living there for many years or just 6 months.

-Yes.
-Some schools are used to having children from other nationalities at school and are more flexibel in allowing you to start registering your child at the school.
-But there will be a moment they will start asking for it.
+Yes, some schools in the US are accustomed to having students from different nationalities and are more flexible in allowing you to begin registering your child.
+However, there will come a time when they will start requiring it.

-No. Your NIE is sufficient to take out private health insurance.
-To qualify for national health care (INSS) you need more than just your NIE, like the Certificado Empadronamiento, the EU Registry Certificate (Tarjeta Verde/Greencard) and a Spanish income or a pension from abroad that contributes to the national health care.
+In order to benefit from national health care (INSS) in Spain, you need more than that.
+Besides the NIE, you also need to provide the Certificado Empadronamiento, the EU Registry Certificate (Tarjeta Verde/Greencard), and proof of a Spanish income or a pension from abroad contributing to the national health care system.

 Section 1 – Your personal data (Datos del Extranjero/a)